Celebrate Sweater Weather in These 11 New England Small Towns

-Red, orange, and green autumn foliage, along country road with two houses in Woodstock, Vermont
+Red, orange, and green autumn foliage along a country road with two houses on either side of it in Woodstock, Vermont

 Photo by Wirestock Creators/Shutterstock

 Woodstock, Vermont, is a historian’s dream.
-Many buildings in this 1761-founded town are on the National Register of Historic Places, including former president Calvin Coolidge’s childhood home and the pink sandstone Norman Williams Public Library.
+Many buildings in this town, founded 15 years before the U.S., are on the National Register of Historic Places.
+These include former president Calvin Coolidge’s childhood home and the pink sandstone Norman Williams Public Library.
 Don’t miss one of the town’s picture-perfect landmarks, the Middle Covered Bridge, which stretches across the Ottauquechee River in the heart of Woodstock.
-The trails and historic buildings of the Marsh-Billings-Rockefeller National Historical Park are another way to explore the small town’s natural landscape and sights like the Belvedere Complex.
+The trails and the historic buildings of the Marsh-Billings-Rockefeller National Historical Park are another way to explore the small town’s natural landscape and sites such as the Belvedere Complex.

 White church with high steeple in Williamstown